mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 kgp = SnpData("data/1kg/$(file)")
 ```

+We can color variants by LD with the index/sentinel SNP by using the `ld` keyword argument.

 ```julia
 f = Figure(resolution = (306, 792))
 axs = [Axis(f[i, 1]) for i in 1:(n + 1)]